 - organising an international research expedition through the Imperial College Exploration Board

-- participating in one of our Global Fellows Programmes.
+- participating in one of our Global Fellows Programme.
 These offer you the valuable opportunity of working in some of the world's leading research universities, and undertaking a professional skills course aimed at enhancing both your personal and research effectiveness

 - joining a student society within Imperial College Union that organises overseas activities, such as: